davs3275/sbs/med/collier.md

-of your head, excepting those few precepts above mentioned—remembering withal, that every man's life lies all within the present, which is but a point of time ; for the past is spent, and the future is uncertain.
+of your head, excepting those few precepts above mentioned—remembering withal, that every man's life lies all within the present, which is but a point of time; for the past is spent, and the future is uncertain.
 Life moves in a very narrow compass;
 yes, and men live in a small corner of the world too.
-And the most lasting fame will stretch but to a sorry extent ; for, alas! poor transitory mortals who hand it down know little even of themselves, much less of those who died long before their time.
+And the most lasting fame will stretch but to a sorry extent; for, alas! poor transitory mortals who hand it down know little even of themselves, much less of those who died long before their time.